awsdocs/aws-glue-developer-guide/doc_source/create-sagemaker-notebook-policy.md

-# Step 6: Create an IAM Policy for Amazon SageMaker Notebooks<a name="create-sagemaker-notebook-policy"></a>
+# Step 6: Create an IAM Policy for SageMaker Notebooks<a name="create-sagemaker-notebook-policy"></a>

-If you plan to use Amazon SageMaker notebooks with development endpoints, you must specify permissions when you create the notebook\.
+If you plan to use SageMaker notebooks with development endpoints, you must specify permissions when you create the notebook\.
 You provide those permissions by using AWS Identity and Access Management \(IAM\)\.

-**To create an IAM policy for Amazon SageMaker notebooks**
+**To create an IAM policy for SageMaker notebooks**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.